majoranimal/VelocityPteroPower/README.md

     # If you set it to 0, the server will be stopped immediately after the last player leaves.

     timeout: -1

+    # If VPP should fetch the whitelist of the Server and enforce it when a player trys to start a server
+    # default: false
+    whitelist: false
   test:
     id: abcd1234
     timeout: 5
+    whitelist: true
   mc-purpur-1:
     id: ab12cd34
     timeout: 180
+    whitelist: false
   mcforge1:
     id: 1111abcd
     timeout: -1
+    whitelist: false
+  limbo:
+    id: 9999abcd
+    timeout: -1
+    whitelist: false

 ```